MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 ### Virtual network interface with DHCP

-Follow these steps to create a virtual network interface on your DHCP virtual network.
+Follow these steps to create a network interface on your DHCP logical network.
 Replace the parameters in `< >` with the appropriate values.

 1. Set the required parameters.
 Here's a sample output: